samjones00/docs/docs/_documentation/Add-ServiceStack-Reference.md

 [VB.NET](/vbnet-add-servicestack-reference)
 including integration with most leading IDE's to provide a flexible alternative than sharing your DTO assembly with clients.
 Clients can now easily add a reference to a remote ServiceStack url and update DTOs directly from within VS.NET, Xamarin Studio, Xcode, Android Studio, IntelliJ and Eclipse.
 We plan on expanding on this foundation into adding seamless, typed, end-to-end integration with other languages - Add a [feature request for your favorite language](http://servicestack.uservoice.com/forums/176786-feature-requests) to prioritize support for it sooner!

-Our goal with Native Types is to provide an alternative for sharing DTO dlls, that can enable a better dev workflow for external clients who are now able to generate (and update) Typed APIs for your Services from a single remote url directly within their favorite IDE - reducing the burden and effort required to consume ServiceStack Services whilst benefiting from clients native language strong-typing feedback.
+Native Types provides an alternative for sharing DTO dlls, that can enable a better dev workflow for external clients who are now able to generate (and update) Typed APIs for your Services from a single remote url directly within their favorite IDE - reducing the burden and effort required to consume ServiceStack Services whilst benefiting from clients native language strong-typing feedback.

 ServiceStackVS offers the generation and updating of these clients through the same context for all supported languages giving developers a consistent way of creating and updating your DTOs regardless of their preferred language of choice.